-Fully adjustable programs provide a chance to bake bread exactly to your liking.
+Fully adjustable programs let you bake bread exactly to your liking.
 Flour of different grains have very specific characteristics and require different baking and rising times.
-The SANA bread maker offers 7 basic programs.
+The Sana Smart Breadmaker has 7 different programs.
 However, they are are all easily adjustable.
 By editing and saving them, you can create other new programs.
 The possibilities are endless.

 Sana Smart Bread maker (standard)